 Talented & Gifted Program

-The Linn-Mar Talented and Gifted Program provides specified services to meet the academic needs of students who have been identified through a multi-step process.
-LEO (Learning Enrichment Opportunities) offers a variety of enrichment options to students in grades K-5.
-In grades 6-12, differentiated academic courses are available to meet the learning needs of gifted students.
+The Linn-Mar Talented and Gifted Program provides services to meet the academic and social emotional needs of students who have been identified through a multi-step process.
+LEO (Learning Enrichment Opportunities) offers a variety of enrichment options to students in grades K-6.
+In grades 7-12, differentiated academic courses are available to meet the learning needs of gifted students.